Year of Publication

 Further research will be necessary to break down the various types of markets in an attempt to isolate the effect for different transit markets.
 If the panel data approach is used this will require the collection of more specific time variant data regarding transportation networks and urban form.
 This information will be important for agency decision makers considering the adoption of this technology on public subsidy.
 The fact that ridership increases are unlikely should be considered in the development of plans to pay for and politically justify the adoption of tracker systems.

 Vonderschmitt, Kendrick, "Riding in Real-Time: Estimating Ridership Effects of the Adoption of Mobile Real-Time Transit Tracking Applications" (2014).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 27.